Skip to content

 1. Price reaches support level β†’ Daily Low, Weekly Low, or POC zone

-2. Check Harmonic Oscillator β†’ Look for STRONG signal or momentum shift (Bear β†’ Bull transition)
+2. Check Harmonic Oscillator β†’ Look for STRONG event or momentum shift (Bear β†’ Bull transition)

 3. Momentum + level alignment β†’ Oscillator confirmation at key level increases reversal probability